albaye/FarmBeats_project/Aware_Kits/Lab1_MonitorYourPlan/PowerApps/Create_function.md

    ![The python extension](./media/python_extension.png)

-   > There are a number of Python extensions available, so ensure you install the one from Microsoft
+   > There are a number of Python extensions available, so ensure you install the one from Microsoft.

 1. Search for `Azure Functions` and install the *Azure Functions* extension from Microsoft by selecting **Install**.

    ![The Azure Functions extension](./media/azure_functions_extension.png)

-### Create a new Azure Functions project

-Azure Functions can be created inside Visual Studio Code, or via the Azure CLI.

-#### Create a new Azure Functions project in Visual Studio Code
+### Create a new Azure Functions project in Visual Studio Code

-1. Create a new folder for the Azure Functions project called `GetData`
+1. Create a new folder for the Azure Functions project called `GetData`.

-1. Launch Visual Studio Code and open the new folder using either the **Open Folder** button in the Explorer, or by selecting *File -> Open..*
+1. Launch Visual Studio Code and open the new folder using either the **Open Folder** button in the Explorer, or by selecting *File > Open*.

 1. From Visual Studio Code, launch the command palette